olivierjacquot/MMO-editor/README.md

-# TST editor
+# MMO editor

-This repository contains an editing interface for the TST project.
+This repository contains an editing interface for the MMO project.
 It has been tested on the latest versions of [__Firefox__](https://www.mozilla.org/en-CA/firefox/new/) and Chrome, with limited testing on Edge and WebKit browsers (e.g., [GNOME Web](https://wiki.gnome.org/Apps/Web/), Safari).
 To use the editor, go to [https://tst-project.github.io/editor/](https://tst-project.github.io/editor/).

 ## How to create a manuscript record